Are you getting enough of the good stuff?

 These bacteria have daunting names such as “Lactobacillus acidophilus”, “Bifidobacterium bifidum” and “Bifidobacteria infantis”, but without them our immune systems wouldn’t be able to function as it should.
 These beneficial bacteria perform a number of important functions and also keep harmful bacteria in our gut in balance.
 Probiotics stop these bad bacterias from running rampant in our digestive tracts.
-This is one explanation as to how probiotics help us avoid illness… they help stop bad bacteria from getting out of control and making us sick.
+This is one explanation as to how probiotics help us reduce risks of some illness… they help stop bad bacteria from getting out of control and making us sick.

 We have established that probiotics are beneficial bacteria that can help improve our health and immunity.
-“Prebiotics”, on the other hand, are food components that improve the food supply for micro-organisms in our gastrointestinal tracts.
+“Prebiotics”, on the other hand, are the food components that improve the food supply for micro-organisms in our gastrointestinal tracts.
 Prebiotics give the beneficial bacteria (i.e. probiotics) nourishment and thus a chance to grow and flourish.
 Our prebiotic levels can be naturally boosted by eating lots of fruit and vegetables.
-Some probiotic supplements, such as Restore 30 Billion Probiotic and Restore Bowel and Colon Probiotic have added prebiotics to help probiotics survive and grow in our stomach.
+Some probiotic supplements, such as Restore 30 Billion Probiotic and Restore Bowel and Colon Probiotic have added prebiotics to help probiotics grow in our gut.

 Preliminary research shows that these good bacteria (mostly Bifidobacteria infantis) can decrease the growth of so-called Rota viruses, known for causing diarrhoea and thrush, thus protecting the new-born against common infections.
-The bacteria also seem to help prevent lactose intolerance, while increasing the absorption of minerals and B vitamins and boosting the infant’s immature immune system.
+The bacteria also seem to help prevent lactose intolerance, while increasing the absorption of some minerals and B vitamins and building the infant’s immature immune system.

 Breast milk also contains immune-boosting probiotics, which means that breastfeeding is another excellent way of increasing the number of Bifidobacteria in a baby’s intestinal tract.